On the parametrization of the distributions of depth of shower maximum of ultra-high energy extensive air showers: Fitting the distributions

 \section{Fitting the \xmax distributions}

-The \xmax distributions of each combination of primary mass, energy and hadronic interaction model were fitted using the three functions presented in the previous sections.
-The best description of the \xmax distributions was achieved by searching for the three parameters in each function which resulted in the maximum likelihood.
-The \xmax distributions were not binned (unbinned fit).
-The \textsc{Minuit}~\cite{minuit} library available within the \textsc{ROOT} analysis framework~\cite{root} was used in the fitting procedure.
+The \xmax distributions of each combination of primary mass, energy and hadronic interaction model are fitted using the three functions presented in the previous sections.
+The best description of the \xmax distributions is achieved by searching for the three parameters in each function which resulted in the maximum likelihood.
+The \xmax distributions are not binned (unbinned fit).
+The \textsc{Minuit}~\cite{minuit} library available within the \textsc{ROOT} analysis framework~\cite{root} is used in the fitting procedure.

-Examples of fitting results are presented in figure~\ref{fig:fits} for simulations obtained with \qgsjet at an energy of 10$^{20}$ eV.
-Only for illustration purposes, the distributions were binned in intervals of 10 g/cm$^2$.
+Examples of fitting results are presented in figure~\ref{fig:fits} for simulations obtained with \qgsjet at an energy of 10$^{20}\,$eV.
+Only for illustration purposes, the distributions are binned in intervals of $10\,$g/cm$^2$.
 Note the logarithmic scale in the y-axis.
 The primary particle is indicated at the top-right corner of each plot.
 Fit functions are shown as colored solid lines, while the simulated \xmax distribution is shown as circular dots.
-The bottom panels show the deviation of each fitted function to the simulated point, defined as the difference between the function and the point divided by the statistical uncertainty of the point.
+The bottom panels show the deviation (pull values) of each fitted function to the simulated point, defined as the difference between the function and the point divided by the statistical uncertainty of the point.

-Figure~\ref{fig:fits} show that the EMG distribution is not able to describe the simulated distributions for small and large \xmax values.
+Figure~\ref{fig:fits} shows that the EMG distribution is not able to describe the simulated distributions for small and large \xmax values.
 No clear preference between the GMB and the LOG distributions is seen.

-Values of the log-likelihood for each case are shown in table~\ref{tab:comp}.
-Since the absolute value of the log-likelihood has no meaning in this unbinned fit, the values shown are relative ($\Delta \lambda_i$) to the smallest log-likelihood in each case.
-The first notable fact in table~\ref{tab:comp} is that the EMG distribution has the worst likelihood value for every primary, energy and hadronic interaction model except one: Silicon - 10$^{20}$ eV - \epos for which the log-likelihood value is slightly better than the GMB fit.
-This makes the EMG distribution the worse selection among the three functions described here to describe \xmax distributions of single primary particles.
+Values of the Akaike Information Criterion (AIC) for each case are shown in table~\ref{tab:comp}.
+Since the absolute value of the AIC has no meaning in this unbinned fit, the values shown are relative ($\Delta_i$) to the smallest AIC in each case.
+Reader is referred to appendix~\ref{app:aic} for the definition of AIC.

+The first notable fact in table~\ref{tab:comp} is that the EMG distribution has the worst AIC value for every primary, energy and hadronic interaction model except one: silicon - 10$^{20}\,$eV - \epos for which the AIC value is slightly better than the GMB fit.
+This makes the EMG distribution the worst selection among the three functions described here to describe \xmax distributions of single primary particles.

 The GMB and LOG distributions represent similar good description of the \xmax distributions.
 The LOG distribution performs better for low mass primaries (proton and carbon) and the GMB distribution performs better for heavier primaries (silicon and iron).
 But the differences between the quality of the fit of GMB and LOG are only marginal.